droidian/firefox-esr-mobile-config/README.md

 If you don't like that the Firefox UI is moved to the bottom, you can undo this change by adding `mcf.addressbarontop` and set it to true in `about:config`.

+If you don't like the single tab mode, you can show multiple tabs in tab-bar by adding `mcf.multipletabs` and set it to true in `about:config`.
+If you want to have a close button on every tab, add `mcf.multipletabs.showclose` and set it to true.

 If it cannot be changed in preferences, look in `/etc/firefox/policies/policies.json`.
 You can see the active policies while